twistlock/docs/api/descriptions/feeds/ips_get.md

 ### cURL Request

-The following cURL command retrieves the list of globally blacklisted suspicious or high-risk IP addresses:
+The following cURL command retrieves the list of globally blacklisted suspicious or high-risk IP addresses.

 **Note:** The cURL will require you to enter the user's password after submission.